-Note: You need at least 5 trackers (built boards or phones) for proper full body tracking.
+Note: You need at least 5 trackers (built boards or phones) for proper full body tracking (FBT).
 Alternatively, you can build a single tracker or use 1 phone/tablet for just waist tracking if you wish to test the tracking without investing in a full kit.

 Example build by NightyIceC00kie

-You get yourself a microcontroller, an IMU (supported IMUs), a battery, and a battery charger (depends on the battery, for Li-ion’s and LiPo’s the most commonly used is the TP4056).
-Can add some sliding switches, and a few resistors to measure battery percentages.
+You get yourself a microcontroller, an IMU (supported IMUs), a battery, and a battery charger (These parts will be explained in detail).
+Optionally, you can add sliding switches, safety diodes, and a few resistors to measure battery percentages.
 You then solder it all together (soldering is important as good connections to the pins is required for your tracker to function).
 Alternatively, you can order a base board from a custom PMC manufacturer (please check the pins in the discord’s pcb channel for more information).

-Pros: Cheapest and quickest trackers to get your hands on (apart from using a phone you already have).
-Full documentation on this site to cover the process assuming you understand how to solder.
+Pros: Cheapest and fastest to obtain trackers (apart from using a phone you already have).
+Full documentation on this site to cover the process, assuming you understand how to solder.
 Flexibility in construction options allows for budget to advanced builds.

-You buy the official DIY Kit which includes all the boards and cables you need, get a LiPo battery, attach batteries to the boards.
-All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body, idk :D).
+You buy the official DIY Kit which includes all the boards and cables you need, get a LiPo battery, and attach batteries to the boards.
+All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body).

-Pros: no or almost no soldering required, tested boards, smallest possible design, cheaper than buying completed SlimeVR trackers.
+Pros: No or little soldering required, tested boards, the smallest possible design, cheaper alternative to buying completed SlimeVR trackers.
 You can customize cases and straps.

-Cons: at this point you could just buy completed SlimeVR trackers, all import limitations and shipping costs apply.
-It will cost more than the first option due to shipping, importing fees and construction costs.
-Due the chip shortage currently affecting the world, this option is currently planned to ship in July of 2022.
+Cons: At this point, you could just buy completed SlimeVR trackers.
+Import limitations and shipping costs apply.
+It will cost more than the first option due to shipping, import fees, and construction costs.
+Due to the chip shortage currently affecting the world, this option is currently planned to ship in November of 2022.
 Limited supply.

-Pros: a polished build of the SlimeVR trackers with a small footprint with no physical build required.
+Pros: A premium build of the SlimeVR trackers with a small footprint with no physical build required.

-Cons: due the chip shortage currently affecting the world, this option is currently planned to ship in July of 2022.
+Cons: Due to the chip shortage currently affecting the world, this option is currently planned to ship in November of 2022.
 Limited supply.

-It is possible to use phone in place of trackers, please check the owoTrack mobile application.
-Please note that this option varies depending on your phone make and model, there has been issues with connections, the application being suspended and a handful of others.
+It is possible to use a phone in place of a tracker, please check the owoTrack mobile application.
+Note that this option varies depending on your phone make and model, there have been issues with connections, the application being suspended, and a handful of others.
 Phone straps are also required to be sourced based on phone shape, size, and mount location.

 If you have any problems, feel free to reach out on the SlimeVR discord.